-"Many traditional lifting programmes have people deadlift one to two times per week within a broader training programme with other leg exercises, such as squats and lunges", he said.
+“Many traditional lifting programs have people deadlift one to two times per week within a broader training program with other leg exercises, such as squats and lunges,” he said.

-A super-heavy deadlift is a sure-fire way to feel like a champion, but for Daley that's just a small portion of the move's perks.
-She's a big fan of its orthopaedic benefits.
-"Deadlifts will improve your back and core strength", she said.
-"A stronger back means a more resilient back".
+A super-heavy deadlift is a surefire way to feel like a champion, but for Daley that’s just a small portion of the move’s perks.
+She’s a big fan of its orthopedic benefits.
+“Deadlifts will improve your back and core strength,” she said.
+“A stronger back means a more resilient back.”

 As noted earlier, the movement is a posterior-chain exercise, meaning it fires up the muscles on the back of the body.
 Studies have shown that frequent posterior-chain training is associated with reductions in back pain and can help improve overall posture.

 A major component to that, Machowsky explained, is its ability to bolster core strength.
-"The effort required to stabilise the weight lifted during a deadlift leads to significant activation of the core musculature", he said.
-That's because your core is forced to engage in order to keep your torso steady as you move it (and the weight) upwards in a deadlift.
+“The effort required to stabilize the weight lifted during a deadlift leads to significant activation of the core musculature,” he said.
+That’s because your core is forced to engage in order to keep your torso steady as you move it (and the weight) upward in a deadlift.